 Magnetic reception (biology)

-Keeton, William T. Formerly, Section of Neurobiology and Behavior, Langmuir Laboratory, Division of Biological Sciences, Cornell University, Ithaca, New York.
+Keeton, William T. Section of Neurobiology and Behavior, Langmuir Laboratory, Division of Biological Sciences, Cornell University, Ithaca, New York.

 - Links to Primary Literature